FAQs

 How does your coaching work?

-Coaching is an interactive experience that allows you to discover yourself better.
-We dive into growth areas and together, we look how we can progress it.
-Examples constructs can be goals, blockers, mindsets, emotions, coherence, and relationships.
-Our relationship is essentially a discovery of yourself.
-We run experiments to test different modes of support and find the grooves of progress.
-This means trying different approaches, troubleshoot anything that seems off.
-Some strategies won't resonate with you and that's very normal and encouraged to allow us to engage in quick and regular feedback loops to discuss what's working, what's not, and hone in on the grooves that work best for you.
+Our interaction is set up for you to experience meaningful growth by exploring your different territories and frontiers for progress in ways that are important to you - there are many ways and territories such as goals, blockers, mindsets, emotions, narratives, beliefs, metaphors coherence, and internal / external relationships.
+We approach initial sessions as experiments to find what modes of support work well, and to find a groove.
+This means trying different approaches, troubleshoot and having regular 'meta' or check-in sessions.
+Some strategies won't resonate with you and that's very normal and encouraged to allow us to engage in quick and regular feedback loops to discuss what's working, what's not, and hone in on what works best for you.
 Even when things do click, it can be challenging to implement them outside of coaching sessions.
 A coach is fully dedicated to understanding your needs and helping you achieve the life you desire by listening attentively and offering tailored guidance that works best for you.
-Together, we will embark on a path towards your goals, and as your coach I strive to support you at every step.
+Together, we will embark on a journey and explore areas which you meaningfully want to grow in.
+I strive to support you at every step.

 Is it confidential?